EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 In 2006, we reported about concerns of some scientists (e.g. P.D.
-Darbre, 2001), that underarm antiperspirants may contribute to the risk of breast cancer because they contain aluminum salts with metal ions that mimic the effect of estrogen.
-Such concerns were fueled by the fact, that the location of breast cancer is often in areas close to the armpit and aluminum is known to have a genotoxic profile, capable of causing both DNA alterations and epigenetic effects.
+Darbre, 2001), that underarm antiperspirants may contribute to the risk of breast cancer because they contain aluminium salts with metal ions that mimic the effect of estrogen.
+Such concerns were fuelled by the fact, that the location of breast cancer is often in areas close to the armpit and aluminium is known to have a genotoxic profile, capable of causing both DNA alterations and epigenetic effects.
 Our headline implied that such hypothesis would warrant further research.
 We believe that today, 15 years after such speculations, it is time to revisit the case and see whether the research has found an answer.

 A study published in 2003 (K.G.
 McGrath) addressed the frequency (intensity) of underarm hygiene habits within a cohort of breast cancer survivors with their age of diagnosis.
 The researcher reported that women who were diagnosed with breast cancer at a younger age said they used antiperspirant and started shaving their underarms earlier and shaved more often than women who were diagnosed when they were older.
 Unfortunately, the study design did not include a control group of women without breast cancer and has been criticized by experts as not relevant to the safety of these underarm hygiene practices.

 A more recent study from Insbruck (Linhart et. al. 2017) investigated the use of underarm cosmetic products (UCP) and the risk for breast cancer (BC).
 Self-reported history of UCP use was compared between 209 female BC patients (cases) and 209 healthy controls.
-The interpretation of the results indicated that frequent use of UCPs may lead to an accumulation of aluminum in breast tissue.
+The interpretation of the results indicated that frequent use of UCPs may lead to an accumulation of aluminium in breast tissue.
 More than daily use of UCPs at younger age may increase the risk of BC.
 Also this study has its limitation, since the usage of cosmetics is reported after a long time just from the memory of the women.
-Also the women did not report what kind of UCP they used, so a relationship with a component of the UCP such as aluminum cannot be proved.
+Also, the women did not report what kind of UCP they used, so a relationship with a component of the UCP such as aluminium cannot be proved.

 Studies finding no relationship between the use of antiperspirants and breast cancer: